isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 allows Snap to feed the possums herself.
 As Snap feeds the possums, Jacks guides her, and says: “That’s it.
 Let ‘em eat at their own pace.
 Don’t let any get in their nose.
 They’re nearly ready to eat on their own” (p.
 58).
-In this instance, Snap is able to hold a baby possum, and bottle feed the animal by herself.
-Jacks watches and makes guiding comments while Snap does the work with her own hands.
+In this instance, Snap holds a baby possum, and bottle feeds the animal by herself.
+Jacks watches and makes guides while Snap does the work with her own hands.
-Jacks reminds Snap not to feed too forcefully or give unnecessary breaks, and reminds Snap what she needs to avoid.
 Regarding the reconstruction of animal bones, Jacks begins to create opportunities for Snap to become more hands-on as well.
 Jacks says to Snap: “Once I bend the spine into the right shape, you can help sort the toe bones” (p.
 68).
-Jacks teaches Snap the process of reconstruction and lets Snap participate in the work in one small way.
-After Jacks models the use of magic, she encourages Snap to try for herself.
+Jacks teaches Snap the process of reconstruction and allows Snap to participate in one small way at first.
+Jacks makes Snap's initial participation manageable so Snap can find success.
+After
+Jacks models the use of magic, she encourages Snap to try for herself.
 Jacks instructs Snap: “See if you can reach out to ‘im.
 Close your eyes.
 Concentrate.
 Try warmin’ your hands.
 Focus on the warmth of your palms…imagine it’s a